 Consider official dispatch No. of the Vietnam Administration of Forestry about approving the regulations on management and using of Management Information System for Forestry sector;

-At the proposals of Director General of the Vietnam Administration of Forestry
+At the proposals of Director General of the Vietnam Administration of Forestry.

 DECISION:

 Article 1.To promulgate together with this Decision “The regulations on management and using of Management Information System for Forestry sector”